CURRENCIES: Dollar Advances Vs. Yen As Stock-market Volatility Declines

 Early in the morning, Greek Finance Minister Euclid Tsakalotos said the debt-burdened economy hadagreed on a round of austerity measures (http://www.marketwatch.com/story/greece-and-its-creditors-agree-to-bailout-package-2017-05-02) and economic overhauls to keep the Greece's EUR86 billion bailout program going.
 The deal will release the next disbursement of aid, needed to make debt repayments in July and avoid a default this summer.

-In other currencies, the dollar traded mixed, with the ICE Dollar mostly flat at 99.13.
+The ICE Dollar Index , a gauge of the greenback's strength against a basket of six rivals, was off 0.1% at 98.9790.

-The pound rallied to $1.2913 after the U.K.'s manufacturing purchasing managers index came in at a three-year high in April.
-Sterling on Monday fetched $1.2885.
+The pound rallied to $1.2932 late Tuesday, compared with $1.2885 late Monday.
+Earlier, the U.K.'s manufacturing purchasing managers index came in at a three-year high in April.

 (END) Dow Jones Newswires